tildearrow/furnace/doc/7-systems/pce.md

 the following options are available in the Chip Manager window:

 - **Pseudo-PAL**: run the chip on a PAL clock. such a configuration has (probably) never existed, despite a planned official PAL version of the PC Engine.
 - **Disable anti-click**: waveform switching requires a phase reset, which may cause clicks.
-Furnace uses a wave-position predicting algorithm to minimize these clicks. enable this option to turn off the feature.
+Furnace uses a wave-position predicting algorithm to minimize these clicks. check this option to disable the feature.
 - **Chip revision**: sets the chip revision.
 HuC6280A has less pops.